Healthdirect Free Australian health advice you can count on.

 Controlled breathing

-Try taking five long, deep breaths and slowing your breathing.
-While you’re breathing, try to relax the muscles in your arms and face.
+Try taking 5 long, deep breaths and slowing your breathing.
+Making your exhale longer than your breath in helps.
+While you're breathing, try to relax the muscles in your arms and face.

 Talk yourself down